The Class 121 DMBS can be compared to a Class 117 DMBS an extra cab on the rear.

 It seated 65 in two saloons in 2+3 seating, 45 seats in a saloon behind the cab, with a doored partition dividing it from a 20 seat saloon, a further door dividing it from the guard and luggage van.
 All seating was second class, initially the smaller saloon was designated non-smoking.

 The DTS was the equivalant of an unpowered Class 117 DMS, with the same internal arrangement (in both un-ganwayed and gangwayed styles).
 Again it was all second class seating, the front two saloons were identical to the DMBS with 45 and 20 seats, although with no door on this dividing partition, this time the non-smoking section was in the place of the guards van in the DMBS with 26 seats, totalling 91 for the vehicle.
-The rear seat was full width seating six, upon gangwaying this was divided into a pair of two-seaters, meaning the vehicle was reduced from 91 to 89 seats.
+The rear seat was full width seating six.
+Two vehicles were fitted with a gangway (54287 by the end of 1988 and 54289 by the end of 1989) which divided this full width seat into a pair of two-seaters, reducing capacity from 91 to 89 seats.

 On the outside of the vehicles the two half windows in place of a full window was a sign of where the partition were.
 A four-character route-indicator box was situated on the roof dome above the middle driving cab window, and this was the flat-top type similar to the majority of Class 117s.
 The destination indicator was at the top of the inside of the center cab window, and was the wooden box type as fitted to most Derby vehicles.